monarchwadia/blog-monarchwadia.com/_posts/2024-02-18-how-to-reliably-return-well-structured-json-from-llms-using-function-calling.md

 Function calling gives us two advantages:

 1. It allows us to collect the output in JSON, which is a machine-readable format.
-In essence, it lets us create an interface, and tries to make the AI system work like a traditional software system.
+This is much easier to work with than plain text, which is not machine-readable.
 2. It allows us to provide additional information about the article, such as the title, author, and publication date.
 This information could include data types such as `string`, `integer`, `float`, `date`, etc. This informs the AI system about the data types it should expect and how to handle them.

 # So, how can we use Function Calling to classify an article?